add-n2x/nd-toolbox/README.md

 using [Beets](https://beets.io/) and custom logic.

 It aims to maintain a well-organized music library by:
+- Organize your Navidrome fileystem library according to MusicBrainz folder convention.
-- Removing duplicate tracks while preserving play counts and ratings
+- Removing duplicate tracks while preserving play counts and ratings.
-- Avoiding the need for user interaction as much as possible
+- Avoiding the need for user interaction as much as possible.
-- Offering additional helpful tools for managing your Navidrome library
+- Offering additional helpful tools for managing your Navidrome library.

 To set up _Navidrome Toolbox_, deploy it as a Docker container alongside your existing Navidrome installation.